ezEngine/docs-src/pages/docs/runtime/world/world-messaging.md

 For an introduction what a message is and how it fits into the overall picture, see [The World / Scenegraph System](world-overview.md).

 This documentation focuses on the C++ `ezMessage` class.
-The functionality exposed through other mechanisms, such as [TypeScript](../../custom-code/typescript/typescript-overview.md), may be more limited in scope, but ultimately maps to the C++ implementation.
+The functionality exposed through other mechanisms, such as [AngelScript (TODO)](../../custom-code/angelscript/angelscript-overview.md), may be more limited in scope, but ultimately maps to the C++ implementation.

 Messages can be sent from any code.
 They can only be received by [components](components.md), though, as the messaging system is implemented by `ezWorld`.